ombulabs/blog/_posts/2015-12-16-adding-csrf-protection-to-your-rails-backbone-app.markdown

 };
 ```

-It grabs the CSRF-Token provided in the meta tags of your rails application and sets this as request header field `X-CSRF-Token`.
+It grabs the CSRF-Token provided in the meta tags of your Rails application and sets it for the request header field `X-CSRF-Token`.

 After adding this to the Backbone code, it works as expected.